Pandabweer/Advent-of-code/README.md

 # Advent-of-code
 Solving puzzles on the Advent of code website.

-Currently working on it in PHP making the previous puzzles aswell.
+Currently working on it in PHP/Python making the previous puzzles aswell.

 To execute this code in PHP:
   - Make sure you have a webserver of local server hosting